Sample Developmental Edit: Before And After Examples

 Take a scene of yours where two people explain themselves.
 Do these steps.

 Dialogue does not need to say everything.
 It needs to move the story and reveal the person holding the spoon.
-Let readers do a little work.
+Let readers do some work.
 They like that.
 They lean in.
 They connect.

 Nonfiction Sample: Argument Structure and Flow

 You know your subject.
 Your draft knows everything at once.
-That is where readers fall off.
+That is where readers drop off.
 Nonfiction needs a spine.
-A clean claim, clear points, and a path from point A to point B. Let me show you what that looks like on the page.
+A clean claim, clear points, and a path from point A to point B. Here is what that looks like on the page.

 Before